3 Ways to be Faithful to God

-Who can find a faithful man?
-God is not looking for perfection or people who seem to have it all together, He is simply searching for those who will be committed and faithful.
-Faithfulness can be defined – “faithful, loyal, constant, staunch, steadfast, resolute and firm in adherence to whatever one owes allegiance.
+God is not looking for perfection or people who seem to have it all together.
+He is simply searching for those who will be committed and faithful.
+Faithfulness is defined as, “Loyal, constant, staunch, steadfast, resolute and firm in adherence to whatever one owes allegiance.
 To be faithful implies unswerving adherence to a person or thing.”

 “No one has seen God at any time; if we love one another, God abides/dwells in us, and His love is perfected in us” (1 John 4:12).
 If God indwells His people, one of the best ways we can be faithful to Him is by being faithful to those in whom He dwells.